the-dext/DateTimeProvider/README.md

     `var dateTimeProvider = new DateTimeOffsetProvider(()=>DateTime.UtcNow, null);`

-Overring Now so that it throws an exeption
+Overriding Now so that it throws an exeption

     `new DateTimeOffsetProvider(() => throw new NotSupportedException("You should call UtcNow"), null);`